 You need to read that passage above closely.
-What starts out as a critique of Sackett et al's point buries the acknowledgement that Sackett et al were right!
-The critical acknowledgement is worth repeating: "...without this adjustment, they would be shown to perform still worse than Whites."
+What starts out as a critique of Sackett et al's point buries the acknowledgment that Sackett et al were right!
+The critical acknowledgment is worth repeating: "...without this adjustment, they would be shown to perform still worse than Whites."
 And yet, the claim "Steele & Aronson found that, remove threat, and Black=White test scores" appears over and over and over (see examples at end of this post).

 But it gets worse, or, at least, not much better.
 Social psychologists often react quite defensively when we are accused of not being a “real” science.
 Some such accusations are probably leveled by people who do not like our findings, but I would rather not be in the business of giving much credence to such critiques.
-And “true” sciences self-correct, when they have been found to be promoting invalid conclusions.
+And “true” sciences self-correct when they have been found to be promoting invalid conclusions.

 So, how are we doing self-correction-wise?
 One frequently now finds claims such as the following:

 Schmader, Johns, and Forbes (2008, p.
-336) claimed that the original studies (Steele & Aronson, 1995) showed that: “… African American college students performed worse than their White peers on standardized test questions when this task was described to them as being diagnostic of their verbal ability but that their performance was equivalent to that of their White peers when the same questions were simply framed as an exercise in problem solving (and after accounting for prior SAT scores).”
+336) claimed that the original studies (Steele & Aronson, 1995) showed that: “… African American college students performed worse than their White peers on standardized test questions when this task was described to them as being diagnostic of their verbal ability but that their performance was equivalent to that of their White peers when the same questions were simply framed as an exercise in problem-solving (and after accounting for prior SAT scores).”

 Similarly, Walton, Spencer, and Erman (2013, p.
 5) wrote: “In a classic series of studies, Black students performed worse than White students on a GRE test described as evaluative of verbal ability, an arena in which Blacks are negatively stereotyped.
 But when the same test was described as nonevaluative—rendering the stereotype irrelevant—Blacks performed as well as Whites (controlling for SAT scores; Steele & Aronson, 1995).”

-These statements are technically true, highly convoluted and not unique to these papers.
-The language needs to be convoluted, because for the statements to be technically true, the declaration that African-American and White scores are “equivalent” in nonthreatening conditions needs to be walked back by adding the parenthetical regarding “controlling for prior SAT scores.”
+These statements are technically true, highly convoluted, and not unique to these papers.
+The language needs to be convoluted because for the statements to be technically true, the declaration that African-American and White scores are “equivalent” in non-threatening conditions needs to be walked back by adding the parenthetical regarding “controlling for prior SAT scores.”
 This “walking back” renders the conclusion statistically true but as meaningful as declaring that Tampa and Anchorage have equal temperatures (controlling for prior temperature).
-The actual result -- pre-existing differences continued even under no threat conditions -- is never explicitly stated in these descriptions of Steele & Aronson (1995).
+The actual result — pre-existing differences continued even under no threat conditions — is never explicitly stated in these descriptions of Steele & Aronson (1995).